tokenshift/signal/00 - Signal 0 - White Lake.md

 You've heard the rumors, same as I have.
 Odd lights in the night; unusual terrible noises; a sense of creeping forboding.
-Fortunately, the castle is far enough away from the town that noone seems to have been harmed, but that doesn't mean you aren't all looking in its direction, and wondering.
+Fortunately, the castle is far enough away from the town that no one seems to have been harmed, but that doesn't mean you aren't all looking in its direction, and wondering.
 Are bandits, abhumans, or worse squatting in the old castle?
 Perhaps, but then again Klert the Cruel and his Bloody Lashers are giving it a wide berth.
 They